gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

 ## Event-Driven Simulation: Abstract Thoughts

-`Event-Driven` Simulation, is a method for simulation where the simulator reacts to the occurrence of `events`.
+`Event-Driven Simulation` is a method for simulation where the simulator reacts to the occurrence of `events`.
 Each type of `event` will have its own specific reaction.

 The reaction to an `event` is defined by a call to a specific function that is referred to as the `callback` function.

 The `callback` function might itself cause new `events` to occur.
 The new `events` could of the same type as the `event` that caused the call to the `callback` function or of different types.

+---

+## Event-Driven Simulation: Abstract Thoughts (cont.)

 Let's look at an example to understand it better.
 Let's say that at time $t_0$ event $A$ occurs.
 The simulator will react by calling $A.callback$.
 Let's say below is the definition for $A.callback$.